 - TRA Tze-Chiang Limited Express

 From Taiwan Taoyuan International Airport to Chiayi

-The easiest way travelling from Taiwan Taoyuan International Airport to Chiayi is via Metro (MRT) to Taipei Main Train Station, then taking a direct local express TRA train to Chiayi.
+The easiest way to travel from Taiwan Taoyuan International Airport to Chiayi is via Taipei Metro (MRT) to Taipei Main Train Station, then take a direct local express TRA train to Chiayi.

 - MRT: Taiwan Taoyuan International Airport to Taipei Main Train Station

 - TRA: Taipei Main Train Station to Chiayi Station